-"Nurturing Scientific Temper for achieving Social Goals"

-The scientific temper isnot the need but the necessity.
+"Nurturing Scientific Temper for achieving Social Goals" The scientific temper isnot the need but the necessity.
 For this, the Institution has a well defined policy for Institutional Scientific Social Responsibility (ISSR) for translation of scientific knowledge in achieving social goals.

-Here are some of the examples, where students were stimulated to perform through a scientific approach for societal cause:

-- Various activities were conducted by IQAC under the aegis of Scientific Temperament Week with the theme: Integrating the Power of Science for Inclusive & Sustainable Development. - 2.
-The year 2022 was celebrated as International Year of Basic Sciences (IYBSSD2022). - 3.
-Special Lectures for "Scientific outlook and Awareness". - 4.
-Practical demonstrations for knowledge as well as skill enhancement, - 5.
-International Year of Glass-2022 was celebrated. - Took part in swadeshi fest like Madhya Pradesh Vigyan Sammelan and Pradarshini (MPVS -2021. - 7.
-Celebrations of national and international Scientific events. - 8.
-Outreach activities through a scientific perspective. - 9.
-Educational/field/industrial visits. - 10.
-Institution being associated with national portals like I-STEM, IIC. - 11.
-Role plays for understanding of the scientific concepts. - 12.
-Waste management.
+Here are some of the examples, where students were stimulated to perform through a scientific approach for societal cause: 1.
+Various activities were conducted by IQAC under the aegis of Scientific Temperament Week with the theme: Integrating the Power of Science for Inclusive & Sustainable Development.
+2. The year 2022 was celebrated as International Year of Basic Sciences (IYBSSD2022).
+3. Special Lectures for "Scientific outlook and Awareness".
+4. Practical demonstrations for knowledge as well as skill enhancement, 5.
+International Year of Glass-2022 was celebrated.
+6. Took part in swadeshi fest like Madhya Pradesh Vigyan Sammelan and Pradarshini (MPVS -2021.
+7. Celebrations of national and international Scientific events.
+8. Outreach activities through a scientific perspective.
+9.

+Educational/field/industrial visits.
+10. Institution being associated with national portals like ISTEM, IIC.
+11. Role plays for understanding of the scientific concepts.
+12. Waste management.
+P13.
+Participating in Energy literacy 14.
+Preparing various articles for 'Udyamita Shivir', packaging and selling them provides a scientific outlook.
+15. Calculation of Carbon Footprint.